 than as one message with many different questions.
 While this may be

-inconvenient, it is important because it will help us to keep track of the
+inconvenient, it was important because it helped us to keep track of the

-questions and ensure that no question remains unanswered.
+questions and ensure that no question remain unanswered.
 Messages that

-do not follow this request will be unnecessarily delayed as we go through
+did not follow this request were unnecessarily delayed as we went through

 the extra step of splitting up the messages ourselves.